Factbox: Names in the frame for top EU jobs

 However, his outspoken criticism of Poland’s eastern neighbor has made west European powers such as Germany, France and Italy wary of making him EU foreign policy chief, despite his strong credentials.

-KRISTALINA GEORGIEVA - Georgieva, 60, a Bulgarian former World Bank official, has been European commissioner for International Cooperation since 2010.
+KRISTALINA GEORGIEVA - Georgieva, 60, a former Bulgarian foreign minister, has been European commissioner for International Cooperation since 2010.

 She won praise for managing Europe’s response in a number of crises and disasters that struck the world since 2010, including earthquakes in Haiti and Chile, floods in Pakistan and a refugee crisis in and around Syria.

-Georgieva was criticised at home for not supported Bulgaria in its attempts to cope with a soaring number of asylum seekers, mainly Syrian refugees, and with recent floods.
+Georgieva was criticized at home for not supported Bulgaria in its attempts to cope with a soaring number of asylum seekers, mainly Syrian refugees, and with recent floods.

-HELLE THORNING-SCHMIDT - The centre-left Danish prime minister is front-runner to succeed Herman Van Rompuy as president of the European Council, chairing EU summits.
+HELLE THORNING-SCHMIDT - The center-left Danish prime minister is front-runner to succeed Herman Van Rompuy as president of the European Council, chairing EU summits.

 A resilient consensus-builder with an international outlook, she steered through unpopular welfare reforms after she became the Scandinavian nation’s first female leader in 2011.